JamieJ12/Team-23/README.md

       The format : 'yyyy-mm-dd' represents the date and The format: 'hh:mm:ss' represents the time

-  The function returns a:list of strings where each element in the returned list contains only the date in the 'yyyy-mm-dd' format.
+  The function returns a list of strings where each element in the returned list contains only the date in the 'yyyy-mm-dd' format.

   Examples: